-7.1.3 Scenario MV3: Ultimate Development, Mvoti River Development Project and Imvutshane Dam and Hlimbitwa confluence), which is currently being planned by Umgeni Water to augment supply to Mapumulo and Maqumbi.
+7.1.3 Scenario MV3: Ultimate Development, Mvoti River Development Project & Imvutshane Dam

 This scenario will include estimates of increased water use and return flows for the domestic sector (Greytown and Kwadukuza) due to population growth and improved service delivery for the ultimate development scenario.
 Estimated increased domestic use will be sourced from the DWA's All Towns Strategies.